bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

-I also recommend reading [this post](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) followed by installing the GNU command line utilities.
+I also recommend reading [this post](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) followed by installation of the GNU command line utilities for macOS.

 bash-completion
 ---------------